Close Menu

 Wildfires

 During the summer months, Greece can experience wildfires, particularly in forested areas.
 Be aware of fire risks and follow any fire safety regulations.
 Avoid hiking or camping in areas prone to wildfires.
-(See Also: Is It Safe To Visit Washington Dc 2025?
-A Look Ahead)
+(See Also: Croatia Safe to Visit?
+Is It Really Safe)

 Health and Medical Care